anybox/anybox.recipe.odoo/README.rst

 ---------------

 You can define OpenERP options directly from the buildout file.
-The OpenERP configuration files are generated by OpenERP itself in the buildout `etc` directory during the first buildout run.
-You can overwrite these options in from the recipe section of your buildout.cfg.
-The options must be written using a dotted notation prefixed with the name of the section.
+The OpenERP configuration files are generated by OpenERP itself in the `etc` directory of the buildout during the first Buildout run.
+You can overwrite these options from the recipe section of your ``buildout.cfg``.
+The options in the buildout file must be written using a dotted notation prefixed with the name of the corresponding section of the OpenERP config file.
 The specified options will just overwrite the existing options in the corresponding config files.
-You don't have to replicate all the options in your buildout.cfg.
-If an option or a section does not exist in the openerp config file, it can be created from there.
+You don't have to replicate all the options in your ``buildout.cfg``.
+If an option or a section does not natively exist in the openerp config file, it can be created from there for your application.

 For example you can specify the xmlrpc port for the server or even an additional option that does not exist in the default config file::